 My mission is to build socially beneficial, interpretable and theoretically substantiated machine learning systems.

 My background is in Physics and Mathematics.
-During my studies I spent time at Harvard, where I worked with Paul Chesler and Wilke van der Schee on simulating holographic planar shock collisions, as well as at Stanford, where I worked with William East and Tom Abel on simulating gravitational wave formation during preheating.
+I was fortunate to spend time at Harvard, working with Paul Chesler and Wilke van der Schee, as well as at Stanford, working with William East and Tom Abel.

 Selected Publications & Projects